Russia Unveils First New Airliner Since Soviet Era

 Key Takeaways:

-• Sukhoi rolled out its Superjet 100, the first aircraft designed and produced in post-Soviet Russia, developed with international participation from France and Italy.
+• Sukhoi rolled out its Superjet 100, the first aircraft designed and produced in post-Soviet Russia, with participation from France and Italy.

 See a mistake?
 Contact us.